Patient Case Study for Bowel Continuity Testing

 1 Alias used to protect patient privacy

-2 Diverticular disease: A condition in which small, bulging pouches develop in the digestive tract.
+2 Diverticular disease (diverticulosis): A condition in which small bulging pouches develop in the digestive tract.

 5 Coloenteric Fistula: A fistula (abnormal connection) between the colon (large intestine) and the small intestine

-6 The InsidesTM Driverfi has five power settings designed to pump across a range of chyme consistencies.
-However, it is advised for the patient to avoid fibrous and stringy foods that may clog The InsidesTM Pumpfi.
+6 The InsidesTM Driverfi has five power settings designed to pump a range of chyme consistencies.
+However, it is advised that the patient should avoid fibrous and stringy foods that may clog The InsidesTM Pumpfi.

-Individual results may vary; testimonials are not claimed to represent typical results.
-All testimonials are received from real patients via text, verbally or video submission, and may not reflect the typical patient’s experience, nor intended to represent or guarantee that anyone will achieve the same or similar clinical results.
+Individual results may vary.
+Testimonials do not claim to represent typical results.
+All testimonials are received from real patients via text, in person, or through video submission, and may not reflect the typical patient experience.
+Testimonials are not intended to represent or guarantee that anyone will achieve the same or similar clinical results.
 Each patient’s condition is unique to their physiology and health status.
-Thus, the testimonials shared by The Insides Company may not reflect the typical patients’ experience.
+Thus, the testimonials shared by The Insides Company may not reflect the typical patient experience.